maya-dn/student/navigation/blog.md

 # 🌸 Maya's CSP Adventures 🌸

 Throughout the first trimester of Computer Science Principles, I learnen about many different and varying aspects of coding and computer science.
+At the beginning of the trimester, I was quiet and unsure of my skills, afraid to branch out of my comfort zone, and closed off.
+Now, I am a lot more open to collaboration with others and don't want to do everything on my own.

 <hr>